 In times of continuous development the environmental sustainability is a common concern of humankind.
-We are threatened with pollution and lack of the natural resources: water, food etc. Due to that modern marketing approaches focus on environment and ecology.
-Therefore our Aquaponic system should fit perfectly in the 'green marketing' approach popular right now.
-The Aquaponic system itself is considered to be an ecological food production system but the benefits of the product we offer are not only connected to the environment.
-The system allows people to save their time and money during cooking.
-In the end, thanks to the great design and modern devices that are included into our system, people can also show it off to their friends and gain additional points at the rat race in which we all constantly participate in nowadays.
+We are threatened with pollution and exhaustment of the natural resources: water, food etc. Due to that modern marketing approaches focus on environment and ecology.
+Therefore our aquaponic system fits perfectly in the 'green marketing' approach popular right now.

-4.2.
-Market Analysis
+3.2 Market Analysis

-4.2.1.
 Current market situation

-There are few Aquaponic systems available on the world market right now.
-Depending on size, they are made to work as portable farms which people can have either for personal use or to sell the fish/plants they cultivate.
-We can also differentiate outdoor and indoor Aquaponic systems.
-While there is a wide range of outdoor Aquaponics (usually for backyard or industrial use) there is not many to use indoor.
-So, we would like to introduce to the European market, an Aquaponic system to use indoor that will be not only functional but also extremely aesthetic.
+There are few aquaponic system available on the market right now.
+Depending on size they are to made to work as portable farms which people can have either for personal use or to sell the fish or plants they cultivate.
+We can also differentiate outdoor and indoor aquaponic systems.
+While there is a wide range of outdoor aquaponics (usually for backyard or industrial use) there is not many to use indoor.
+And so, we would like to introduce to the market aquaponic system to use indoor that will be not only functional but also extremely good-looking.
 What makes our product unique on the market is its decorative design.
-All indoor Aquaponic systems available to buy are produced only to work properly - not to decorate the interiors of the houses.
+All indoor aquaponic systems available to buy are produced only to work properly - not to decorate the interiors of the houses.